Showing posts with label Radio. Show all posts

 Ms Francis began with the very same assertion when speaking with Anna Maria Tremonti, which leads me to think that it also features in the book itself.
 I don't know for certain because I just can't be bothered to check it out of the library.

-Hers is a tired, old idea (see: Smith, Goldwin), one that comes around every couple of decade or so.
+Hers is a tired, old idea (see: Smith, Goldwin), one that comes around every three or four decades.
 As with Encke's Comet, no one much notices – but the few who do, like her publisher's jacket designer, find little in the way of inspiration.

 Looking through my library I see that I've bought only one volume on the topic: Canamerican Union Now!
 Published in early 1978 by Griffin House, it's the lone book by D.K.
 Donnelly, a computer industry consultant from Toronto.
 Canamerican Union Now! was very much a knee-jerk response to the November 1976 election of the Parti Québécois.
 The author considered the months – months, I tell you – of handwringing that followed, before throwing up his own right and left in frustration.